chef-boneyard/audit/README.md

 The `audit` cookbook allows you to run InSpec profiles as part of a Chef Client run.
 It downloads configured profiles from various sources like Chef Compliance, Chef Supermarket or Git and reports audit runs to Chef Compliance or Chef Automate.

+## Quickstart

+The `audit` cookbook supports a number of different reporters and fetchers which can be confusing.
+Please see the [supported configurations documentation](https://github.com/chef-cookbooks/audit/blob/master/docs/supported_configuration.md) which has a few copy/paste examples to get you started quickly.

 ## Requirements

 ### Chef